Anjani100/data-structures-and-algorithms/README.md

 * Search for a number in the list.
 * Find the root n-th node in the list (in one scan).
 * Detect and remove a loop from the linked list.

+#### Stack
+- Create a stack
+- Display a stack
+- Push an element in stack
+- Pop an element in stack
+- Infix to Postfix conversion
+- Infix to Prefix conversion
+- Prefix to Infix
+- Prefix to Postfix
+- Postfix to Prefix
+- Postfix to Infix
+- Tower of Hanoi using Stack (no recursion)
+- Reverse a stack using recursion
+- Sort a stack using recursion
+- Sort a stack using a temporary stack
+- Reverse a stack without using extra space in O(n)
+- Delete middle element of a stack
+- Sorting array using Stacks
+- Check if a queue can be sorted into another queue using a stack
+- Check if an array is stack sortable
+- Implement Queue using Stacks